databrary/design/ridir-16/narrative.md

 Import functionality will bring the coding spreadsheets into the Databrary system and make the information they contain available for visualization and search within a dataset and across the library.
 Databrary will also build the capacity to export codes back into their native formats wherever possible as well as to more user-consumable and interoperable formats (e.g., CSV).

 #### Aim 2: Expand and extend Databrary's system for visualizing user-defined video codes.

 Databrary's existing "timeline" interface for depicting tagged video segments will be modified to allow users to display, filter, and download the codes that have been applied to shared videos.
 This will require Databrary to store and represent information from multiple codes within the same coding spreadsheet and codes from multiple spreadsheets.
-Databrary's activity logs will also be modified to track and report when new coding files are uploaded, in what formats and from what users.
 This will make it substantially easier to distribute coding efforts on shared videos across geographically separate labs and will maximize the transparency and reproducibility of codes applied to videos.

-#### Aim 3:  Design and implement ways for Databrary to upload, import, index, visualize, make available for search and export information about behavioral codes contained in coding manuals or coding templates.
+#### Aim 3: Design and implement ways for Databrary to edit, index, visualize, make available for search and export information about behavioral codes contained in coding manuals or coding templates.

 Databrary currently allows users to upload and share coding manuals in word processing, spreadsheet, and text based file formats, but information in the files cannot be easily accessed or searched.
 We will develop ways for users to enter and share coding manuals with Databrary, creating electronic equivalents that capture code definitions and make them searchable.
 This will help users understand shared coding spreadsheets, making it more likely shared videos can be reused and previous findings built upon.
 Coding manual information will make Databrary's search engine return more relevant and useful information to users, and it will provide better, more human-readable information for visualizing codes while previewing recordings.

-#### Aim 4:  Design and implement a user interface and database structure that empowers authorized Databrary users to search for videos that meet specific criteria, preview the results, select relevant videos, and download them for reanalysis and reuse.
+#### Aim 4: Design and implement a user interface and database structure that empowers authorized Databrary users to search for videos that meet specific criteria, view relevant videos, and download them for reanalysis and reuse.

 Databrary currently allows users to search across datasets for selected terms.
-We will design, implement, test, and refine back-end technologies and user interfaces that return search results in ways that make it easy for users to preview video segments the search engine finds.
+We will design, implement, and validate back-end technologies and user interfaces that return search results in ways that make it easy for users to preview video segments the search engine finds.
-The interface will allow users to select and download selected segments for future reanalysis.
+The interface will allow users to discover relevant datasets for browsing or download for future reanalysis.
-These features will make it easy for Databrary users to discover, preview, copy, and reanalyze video datasets that meet the specific requirements of their research question.
+These features will make it easy for Databrary users to discover, explore, and reanalyze video datasets that meet the specific requirements of their research question.

 ### Background and Rationale